 Pagination is inconsistent.
 Issue #62 reports that the pagination limit parameter is ignored in list operations.
 Issue #96 proposes context-aware response sizing.
 For teams with hundreds of services or thousands of incidents, this means agents may get flooded with more data than the context window can handle.

-API token auth only — no OAuth on self-hosted.
+API token auth only — no OAuth on self-hosted, fix in flight.
 Issue #78 requests OAuth token support.
 Currently the self-hosted server only accepts PagerDuty User API tokens via environment variables.
-The hosted server uses API tokens in headers.
-Neither supports the OAuth 2.0 browser flow that Sentry and Honeycomb provide.
+Neither the self-hosted nor hosted server supports the OAuth 2.0 browser flow that Sentry and Honeycomb provide.
 For interactive clients, this means managing API tokens manually.
+PR #122 (open, May 19) proposes a PAGERDUTY_AUTH_TYPE environment variable to enable OAuth token support — the first real fix attempt for a nine-month-old issue.

 The blog says 20-25 tools is the sweet spot, but they shipped 67.
 PagerDuty’s own engineering blog post advises limiting MCP servers to 20-25 tools.
 Their server has 67.
 The blog post is honest about this tension, but it raises questions about tool discoverability and agent performance.
 Large language models can struggle to select the right tool when the menu is too long.
 The --enable-write-tools flag partially addresses this by keeping the default list to ~31, but that’s still above their own recommended range.
 Issue #115’s report about schemas consuming excessive context window space at startup makes this even more concerning.
 Community PR #116 (open, Apr 4) proposes a mitigation: PolicyLayer Intercept security policies with recommended/strict/permissive YAML presets for tool-level rate limiting and access control.
 The strict policy uses a default-deny approach, permitting only 42 read tools — effectively solving the tool-count problem through policy enforcement.
 Not yet merged.